cognitamain/cognita-docs.github.io/_posts/2022-03-12-AddHeaderNavigation.md

 categories: [Component Guides, Wordpress Admin]
 author: Anna Browell
 ---
-{% include image.html img="nav_with_images.png" style="wide" lightbox="false" alt="Alt for image" caption="Navigation Menu with Images" %}
+{% include image.html img="menu_dropdown.png" style="wide" lightbox="false" alt="Alt for image" caption="Navigation Menu with Images" %}

 ## Description

-Easy navigation is critical to keeping a visitor on your website.
-This clear and simple header navigation component will allow you to incorporate a logo, section titles, and informative menu options with supporting graphics.
-It also has the functionality to include one or more CTA buttons e.g. Enroll Today.
+There are two ways you can organise your menu, it can be a text dropdown style that supports sub level menus or you can organise your menus into dropdown frames with images.

+To edit existing dropdown frames with images please see the following article.

+Edit Navigation Menu

+In Wordpress your navigation menus are set up under the Appearance tab in the admin area, this is the case for both menu types.
+You will notice that all of your menu headings are included without indents then each sub menu is indented below.
+You can drag and drop to re-organise this menu or you can search for a new page to include under an existing heading.

-{% include image.html img="cta_settings.png" style="wide" lightbox="false" alt="Alt for image" caption="CTA Setup" %}
+{% include image.html img="menu_indented.png" style="wide" lightbox="false" alt="Alt for image" caption="Menu Settings" %}

-## Using the Navigation Menu Component
+## Editing the drop down menu

-1. Open a WPBakery Frontend Editor on the page you want to modify
-2. Click the + symbol on the top menu to open the component menu
-3. Navigate to the section Next-Gen
+1. Navigate to the admin area of your site
-4. Find the "CTA component" and click the option
+2. Click on Appearance and then Menus
+3. Drag and drop to reorganise your existing menu
+4. Expand an existing item to delete it from the menu
+5. On the left side in the pages block you can select or search for any new pages to add to the menu
+6. First find the page you need select the check box and click add to menu
+7. Make sure to click Save Menu to apply your changes

 ## Pro Tip